 1) Belmont Library

-Before you start the Bronx Walking Tour, peek into the Belmont Library and Enrico Fermi Cultural Center.
+Before you start the food portion of the Bronx Walking Tour, peek into the Belmont Library and Enrico Fermi Cultural Center.
 This branch of the New York Public Library always has displays honoring the contributions Italians have made to American and world cultures.
 You can see tributes to famous Italians from the poet Dante Aligheri to New York’s famous former mayor Fiorello LaGuardia.
 Plus you’ll learn that Italians have invented everything from the battery to the pretzel.
 (More on that later.)

 Arthur Avenue has a million different food stores, so this Bronx Walking Tour is all about the shopping!
 That’s why we start in the Arthur Avenue Retail Market.
 This Market was opened so that the pushcarts who used to roam the streets pushing their wares would have a safe and clean place to work instead of always needing to be outside, shouting in the cold Bronx air.
 Sadly none of the original pushcarts are still in business.
 But you can still buy anything in the market from hand-rolled cigars to small, fresh, skinned rabbits for a stew.